csvalpha/amber-api/README.md

 * On macOS: Xcode (or xcode-select), see [Nokogiri docs](http://www.nokogiri.org/tutorials/installing_nokogiri.html#mac_os_x) - `xcode-select --install`

 ## Installation
+For windows or fast-setup users see 'Installation (Docker)'

 1. Install prerequisites
 2. Create a Postgres user with permission to create databases. _(optional)_